Henric Streitman: Early years

 Streitman's earliest contributions to cultural journalism also include a profile of poet Mihai Eminescu, published in June 1891 by a radical-liberal newspaper, Românul.
+It stood out for promoting the notion that Eminescu's skeptical conservatism was the result of his being mistreated by society; the theory was reviewed with derision by the Greek Catholic paper Unirea, who introduced Streitman as "a Jew, a German, or God knows what else".
 Reportedly, the young writer made his full debut in journalism in 1894, when he contributed regularly to the same Românul.
 However, he was by then affiliated with the Sotir Circle of socialists, Bucharest, and began contributing to the socialist magazine, Munca.
 Among his colleagues there was a female journalist, Rachel Vermont, who became his wife.
 Together, they completed and circulated translations of scientific and scientistic literature.
 In 1894, Henric and Rachel Streitman published the first volume of Max Nordau's Degeneration.
 A boy (named Max-Radu Streitman) was born to the couple in September 1895; this was announced in Lupta, which also noted that Henric was at the time a staff journalist at Țara newspaper.

 As a traditionalist reviewer, Ilarie Chendi spoke of the Streitmans' work as part of a "Jewish translation" phenomenon which had taken up cultural space in fin de siècle Romania; he also noted similar contributions by Saniel Grossman, Adolphe Stern, and I. Hussar.
 Chendi identified Nordau as a main reference for Jews active in Romanian literature, "a sort of protective father-figure for the Romanian Jews."
 In their introductory study to Degeneration, the Streitmans highlighted the connections between Nordau and socialism, but also introduced footnotes claiming to correct the author for his disagreements with Marxism.
 A year later, the literary duo returned with a version of August Bebel's Woman.

 Streitman's work was soon acknowledged in the literary profession, and discussed by Constantin Stamatin-Nazone in his 1894 essay Profilurĭ ("Profiles").
 As argued by historian of journalism G. Brătescu, Streitman impressed and influenced the greats of Romanian journalism with his "subtle, malicious, ironic, doubting, often indulgent" writing style.
 Moreover, Brătescu writes, Streitman was an "erudite" and a competent reader of both secular and religious literature.
 In 1902, he followed up with the booklet Oamenii zilei.
 Instantanee ("People of the Day.
 Snapshots"), signing it with the pen name Almaviva.